H-zz-H69/Discord-RAT/README.md

 - **Shaking**
   Makes the cursor shake uncontrollably, adding to the chaos. 🖱️💥

+- **Log out**
+  Log pc out of current session. 🚮

 - **Major Bug Fixes**
   Fixed critical bugs that caused crashes in the RAT. (if existing) 🐛🔨

+# **On 20 Stars - New Update Features:**

+- **Plugin System**
+  Add an plugin system to add not important features which would make an bigger .exe file.
+Also allow Community to share plugins easier. ☝🎀

+- **RAT Builder GUI**
+  GUI to build the RAT and add plugins and more. 🎁

 **This is probably the hottest designed Discord RAT!
 Be patient to not burn yourself using it. 🔥**